ncalc/ncalc-async/README.md

 Expressions are evaluated using `Expression.EvaluateAsync()` instead of `Expression.Evaluate()`.

 Async custom parameter and function handlers are assigned to `Expression.EvaluateParameterAsync` and `Expression.EvalauteFunctionAsync`, instead of adding event handlers.
 They are asynchronous and thus return a `Task` but otherwise behave the same way as the handlers in NCalc, i.e. they set `args.Result` to pass back the result and indicate that it handled the symbol.
-However, only a single handler each for parameters and functions are supported, where NCalc allows multiple event handlers.
-If you need multiple handlers you need to wrap them in an async function calling each in turn.
+Multiple handlers can be added with `+=`, just like in NCalc.
+They are awaited in order, so if one of them blocks the following handlers will not be called until it returns.

-`FunctionArgs.EvaluateParametersAsync` replaces `FunctionArgs.EvaluateParameters`.
+`FunctionArgs.EvaluateParametersAsync()` replaces `FunctionArgs.EvaluateParameters()`.

 Custom `LogicalExpressionVisitor` implementations must be fully asynchronous.